Although the substitute goalkeepers sometimes use this number, it has been worn by players in various positions on the field.

 - Late career

-Continue reading as we look into these soccer players with the number 12, and although not very popular, they have managed to make themselves known and revered in the soccer arena.
+Continue reading as we look into these soccer players with the number 12, and although not very popular, they have made themselves known and revered in the soccer arena.

 Soccer Players Who Wore The Number 12